KDCube is built around apps

 POST /__kdcube/reconfigure

-This lets you wrap an existing Node backend without replacing the Python bundle shell.
-The bundle remains the KDCube application unit; Node is one internal implementation part of that bundle.
+This lets you wrap an existing Node backend without replacing the Python app shell.
+The app remains the KDCube application unit; Node is one internal implementation part of that app.

 Reference docs: bundle-node-backend-bridge-README.md and node-backend-sidecar-README.md.